leliw/haintech/README.md

 There are two packages:

 * [ai](doc/ai.md) - abstraction layer and utilities for LLMs
-* pipeline - framework for buiding pipelines
+* pipelines - framework for buiding pipelines

 ## Build and publish